 The Company may raise capital debt or issue further equity and convertible securities to finance future acquisitions or expansions, which may result in increased leverage for the Company or dilution for existing shareholders.
-Additionally, the Company cannot give assurances that it will be able to secure the necessary financing on acceptable terms to pursue this strategy.
+Additionally, the Company cannot give assurances that it will be able to secure the necessary financing on acceptable terms to pursue future acquisitions or internal expansion.